jasonmccreary/looselycoupledpodcast.com/source/_posts/3-nested-code.md

 ---
 <iframe src="https://share.transistor.fm/e/e4114e47" width="100%" height="180" frameborder="0" scrolling="no" seamless="true" style="width:100%; height:180px;"></iframe>

-In this episode JMac and Jess discuss practices for flattening nested code.
+In this episode, JMac and Jess discuss practices for flattening nested code.
 Since logic is the basis of all programs, most code contains branches and loops which affect readability.
-By focusing on these blocks of nested code we can
+By focusing on these blocks of nested code we can dramatically reduce the complexity, and improve the readability of our code.

 ### Show Notes
 - [Shifty Plan](https://laravelshift.com/shifty-plans)